 Maya MacGuineas: The Time to Start Voting About Social Security is Now

 Maya MacGuineas is president of the Committee for a Responsible Federal Budget.
-She recently wrote an opinion piece for the Dallas Morning News, an excerpt of which is below.
+She recently wrote an opinion piece for the Dallas Morning News, the first in a four-part series about the Social Security program and its long-term financial issues.
+The full text can be found below.

 Social Security is the world’s largest and arguably most important retirement program.
 It keeps millions of seniors out of poverty and helps support the retirement of tens of millions more.
 It offers a lifeline to widows and other survivors.
 It reassures workers that no matter what happens in the stock market, they’ll have some floor of income as they age.
 And for the past 90 years, Social Security has never missed a full payment.
 Yet without congressional action, that streak will soon come to an end.